elsalama/Portfolio/README.md

 ### [Game AI](https://github.com/elsalama/Portfolio/tree/main/Game_AI)
 An AI-powered Tic-tac-toe game implementing Minimax and Minimax with Alpha-Beta Pruning algorithms to create an unbeatable AI, developed in Python.
+### Decision Tree Implementation
+A decision tree implementation in Python, capable of recursively building and evaluating decision trees for classification tasks.
+Includes functionality for information gain calculation, data splitting, and handling edge cases like homogeneous labels or missing data.

 ## Skills